 Everybody needs a go-to classic Italian Cream Cake recipe from scratch!
 We have the perfect recipe for you....and it's DELICIOUS!

 Italian Cream Cake has long been one of my favorite classic recipes.
-The cake layers are packed with flavor from pecans and coconut and frosted in a luscious cream cheese frosting.
+The cake layers are packed with flavor from pecans and coconut and frosted in a rich cream cheese frosting.

 The funny thing is that nobody quite knows where the name Italian Cream Cake actually comes from.